Tornado Warning issued for Washington by NWS - NewsBreak

-Effective: 2022-07-10 10:00:00 MDT Expires: 2022-07-10 16:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-To report severe weather, contact your nearest law enforcement agency.
-They will relay your report to the National Weather Service office in Goodland.
-Target Area: Yuma County A strong thunderstorm will impact portions of southwestern Yuma County through 415 PM MDT At 342 PM MDT, Doppler radar was tracking a strong thunderstorm 6 miles east of Cope, or 24 miles north of Stratton, moving northeast at 20 mph.
-A weather station in Kirk, Colorado was reporting 52 mph wind gusts with the convection nearby at 340 pm MDT.
-HAZARD...Wind gusts of 50 to 55 mph.
+Effective: 2022-07-10 10:00:00 MDT Expires: 2022-07-10 18:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Phillips County A strong thunderstorm will impact portions of southeastern Phillips County through 630 PM MDT At 602 PM MDT, Doppler radar was tracking a strong thunderstorm near Pleasant Valley, or 9 miles east of Holyoke, moving northeast at 15 mph.
+HAZARD...Wind gusts up to 50 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-This storm will remain over mainly rural areas of southwestern Yuma County, including the following locations...
-Joes and Kirk.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...55 MPH
+Minor damage to outdoor objects is possible.
+Locations impacted include Holyoke and Pleasant Valley.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...50 MPH

 Comments / 0